Congratulations, Shani and John!

 And, in the days prior to and after the wedding, I noshed my way through my old hometown favorite foods, like an Em’s Original Torpedo, Murphy’s wings, Shaffer’s teaberry ice cream, Gibbles potato chips, AND topped all that off with my brother-in-law Ken’s fantastic grilled steak dinner, which made my taste buds and tummy extremely happy!

-I got to visit with my extended and I went to the cemetery to see Mom and Dad and Dennis.
+I got to visit with my extended family and I went to the cemetery to see Mom and Dad and Dennis.
 I did the covered bridges tour and visited Gravity Hill with Carrie and Pam (which will be written about in future blog posts).
 And, we shopped at Boscov’s, a very cool department store where you always leave thinking you have found a bargain!

 But, the highlight of this long weekend spent in western Pennsylvania, my whole purpose in being there, was for Shani and John’s wedding.